-What follows has not been updated, edited or revised, but ALNY is now a $3 billion company with a share price of roughly $50, it briefly hit nearly $100 and $6 billion earlier this year and was one of the better-performing large biotech stocks in a year that saw a real biotech bull market.
-I don't know a lot about the company or the science behind it, and didn't know much about it then either (sometimes I've got an opinion, sometimes I can just get you the stock name and ticker and let you get started on your own), so I'm republishing this instead of re-writing it -- that will let us stay connected to the original stream of comments.
+What follows has not been updated, edited or revised, but ALNY is now a $11 billion company with a share price of roughly $110, it has had its ups and downs after being teased two years ago, but it has been generally very strong and we last re-published this piece about a year ago when the stock was at less than half this price.
+I don’t know a lot about the company or the science behind it, and didn’t know much about it then either (sometimes I’ve got an opinion, sometimes I can just get you the stock name and ticker and let you get started on your own), so I’m republishing this instead of re-writing it — that will let us stay connected to the original stream of comments.
+If you want to see some of the more recent chatter on this, you can also check the article we wrote when Michael Robinson was using a similar “How to Live Forever” shtick in teasing this same company, about a month ago, for his Nova-X Report.

-I hope you find the following helpful, but it at least answers the question so many have asked: "what's Oxford Club's Fountain of Youth stock?"]
+I hope you find the following helpful, but it at least answers the question so many have asked: “what’s Oxford Club’s ‘Magic Keys to Immortality’ stock?”]

 —-following was published June 29, 2013 and has not been edited or updated—